kyverno/website/content/en/policies/best-practices/restrict_image_registries/restrict_image_registries.md

 ---
-type: "docs"
-title: Restrict Image Registries
+title: "Restrict Image Registries"
-linkTitle: Restrict Image Registries
-weight: 2
+category: Best Practices
+policyType: "validate"
 description: >
     Images from unknown registries may not be scanned and secured.
 Requiring use of known registries helps reduce threat exposure.
 ---